 (Lepidium meyenii) See Pepperwort Mandrake (Mandragora officianarum, atropa mandragora, Alraun, Devil's testicles, Mandragora, Satan's apple)

-The Greek name from which the word 'Mandragora' is derived implies a plant that is harmful to cattle.
+The Greek name from which the word 'Mandragora' is derived from implies a plant that is harmful to cattle.

 The leaves can be applied as a poultice to swellings, inflammations and hardened glands.